Stop-VEPSQLRestoreSession

 Short Description

-Stops active restore sessions initiated to perform operations with PostgreSQL databases.
+Stops an active restore session initiated to perform operations with PostgreSQL instances.

 Applies to